commonmark/commonmark-spec/README.md

 The spec
 --------

 The source of [the spec] is `spec.txt`.
-This is basically a markdown file, with code examples written in a shorthand form:
+This is basically a Markdown file, with code examples written in a shorthand form:

     .
-    markdown source
+    Markdown source
     .
     expected HTML output
     .